-The water flow of industrial and potable underground water wells typically decreases over time.
-One of the main reasons for the decline in water productivity is the accumulation of hard water scale, biofilm, clay, and iron oxide deposits.
-The contaminants block the water flow causing gradual damage to the water-producing well formation.
+The water flow of potable and industrial underground water wells typically decreases over time.
+One of the main reasons for the decline in water productivity is the accumulation of scale, biofilm, clay, and iron oxide deposits.
+The contaminants block the water flow causing gradual damage to the water-well foundation and water-producing formation.

 Why Glycolic Acid for Water Well Rehabilitation:

-Excellent removal for polysaccharide and common organic deposits
+The carboxylic acid provides excellent removal of polysaccharides and common organic deposits

-How to use Glycolic Acid for the stimulation of water wells and increase water productivity
+How to Use Glycolic Acid for the Rehabilitation of Water Wells

 The Pretreatment Steps of Well Stimulation:

-Measure the water flow and compare it with historical flows to determine the flow deterioration over time and set a goal for when the cleaning procedure is required.
-The flow typically deteriorates because of gradual damages to the well formation, accumulation of deposits, or mechanical damage to the down-hole filter system.
+Measure the water flow and compare it with historical flows to determine the flow deterioration over time, and set a goal for when the cleaning procedure is required.
+The flow typically deteriorates because of gradual damage to the well formation, accumulation of carbonate deposits, or mechanical damage to the downhole filter system.

-If iron bacteria is present, the well will need a shock treatment with chlorine to loosen the bio-slimes and organic biofilm deposits.
+If iron bacteria is present, the well will need a chlorination shock treatment by the injection of chlorine solution to loosen the slime and organic biofilm deposits.

-Apply a high-frequency shock to loosed the scale through denoting blasting caps in the water wellbore.
+Apply a high-frequency shock to loosen the scale by detonating blasting caps in the water wellbore.